FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/blocks/running_op_modes/Running-Your-Op-Mode.rst

 |

-   If you want to stop your op mode, press the square-shaped Stop button on the Driver Station.
+   If you want to stop your op mode, press the square-shaped Stop button on the Operator Console.